networknt/light-doc/content/en/faq/customize-status.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 ### How to customize the output format for Error Status response

-Light-4j Status module is an object that model the error response and constructed from error code defined in status.yml config file.
-The framework provide some error code and we are expecting the API itself provide some service specific error code.
-For more detail on [Status][] module, please check the cross-cutting concerns section.
+Light-4j Status module is an object that models the error response and is constructed from error code defined in status.yml config file.
+The framework provides some error code and we are expecting the API itself provide some service specific error code.
+For more detail on the [Status][] module, please check the cross-cutting concerns section.

 The default output of error status is a JSON string with several properties flattened in a map.
 Here is an example.